brsteel/scripts/AzureVirtualEnclave/README.md

 | Test | 2 | 4 | 12 |
 | Prod (illustrative) | 5 | 15 | 60 |

-Counts are illustrative; adapt `communityConfigs[*].enclaveConfigs[*].workloadConfigs` accordingly.
+Counts are illustrative; adapt `communityConfig.enclaveConfigs[*].workloadConfigs` accordingly.
 For an authoritative count, inspect your parameter file or extend the template with custom outputs once Bicep adds richer aggregation functions.

 ## Accessing Virtual Machines